M677871/csis-228-project/README.md

 # CSIS-228 Project Node.js with Database Project

-## 📌 Overview
+## 📌 Online Learning Platform Overview
-This project is a **Node.js** application that integrates with a database.
-It demonstrates key concepts in backend development, including RESTful API design, database management, and authentication.
+This project is a **Node.js** application designed for an Online Learning Platform.
+It integrates with a relational database to provide various features for managing courses, instructors, students, quiz answers, enrollments, and course materials.
+The system allows instructors to create and manage courses and materials, while students can enroll in courses, take quizzes, and access learning resources.

 ## 🛠 Prerequisites
 Ensure you have the following installed: